imagewize/velora-spa/README.md

 - Modifying the color palette in the `theme.json` file
 - Adding custom CSS to the `style.css` file
-- Using the included spa & wellness block patterns (coming soon)
+- Using the included spa & wellness block patterns
 - Creating additional style variations in the `styles` directory
 - Using the included custom fonts (Cormorant Garamond and Quicksand)